-HCDE's CASE Debates prompts critical thinking, constructive argument among teens in Harris County schools
+1.1.8 HCDE's CASE Debates prompts critical thinking, constructive argument among teens in Harris County schools (2018-01-31 13:36) - hcdetx

-View photos: https://goo.gl/KUT4NK (password is hcde1889)
+View photos: [2]https://goo.gl/KUT4NK (password is hcde1889)

-Jan.
-31, 2018 - High school seniors Diego Colindres and Syed Fatmi both joined CASE Debates for the appeal of crafting an argument with their peers.
+High school seniors Diego Colindres and Syed Fatmi both joined CASE Debates for the appeal of crafting an argument with their peers.
 Colindres' debate format in a team of five called "World Schools" is impromptu.
 Fatmi's style with one teammate is formal and defined as "Policy" debate.